 We all have an innate desire for happiness.
 We all crave and want it.
 Nobody says they want to be miserable, nor that they want to have a life of pain and suffering.
 Everybody wants a fulfilling, happy life; but what do we need in order to be happy?

 Most people have come to realize that what we need is love.
-A life without any love — without a spouse, friends, children, parents, or any of these relationships that provide meaning — would be a life of real drudgery and misery.
-However, the issue is, to love we need freedom.
-You cannot demand or order somebody to love you.
-Instead, you have to have the freedom to give yourself in love.
+A life without any love would be a life of real drudgery and misery.
+However, the issue is, to love we need freedom; you have to have the freedom to give yourself in love.

 This poses a problem because we find it quite hard in life to give of ourselves.
-This is the selfishness, the self-centeredness that we constantly find in our lives.
-Virtue helps us to overcome that, to overcome the sin and vice in our life.
-By sin, I mean acts of selfishness, acts that prevent us from acting in love.
+Virtue helps us to overcome that; to overcome the sin and vice in our life.
 Vice is when we have a pattern or a habit in our lives that undercuts our freedom and our ability to love.

 Virtue gives us the power to not get stuck in this kind of pattern and ultimately gives us control and possession over ourselves.
 Since you cannot give something you do not have, you cannot give yourself in love if you do not have possession of yourself.

-So, learning and living in the virtues is growing to be more and more like Jesus Christ.
+Learning and living in the virtues is growing to be more and more like Jesus Christ.
 That is salvation.
 God gives us the power to transform ourselves – to be truly free, truly loving, and therefore truly happy.
-In all of that, God is preparing us for heaven.
+In all of that, God is preparing us for Heaven.